 It will also be possible to combine different algorithms in ensemble detectors.

 The library currently covers both online and offline outlier detection algorithms for tabular data, images and time series as well as offline adversarial detectors for tabular data and images.
 Current drift detection capabilities cover almost any data modality such as mixed type tabular data, text, images or graphs both in the online and offline setting.
 Furthermore, Alibi Detect provides supervised drift and context-aware drift detectors.

-The near term focus will be on adding online and text drift detectors, extending save/load functionality for PyTorch detectors, concept drift detection, and adding outlier detectors for text and mixed data types.
+The near term focus will be on adding more use case specific drift detectors, extending save/load functionality for PyTorch detectors, concept drift detection, and adding outlier detectors for text and mixed data types.